aorel/ask_orel/README.md

-# Askme
+# About

-This is askme project
+Ask_orel is a web project for asking questions, based on Nginx/Gunicorn/Django stack.